danmasta/lo/README.md

 *Methods that support `nil` filtering include: `each`, `map`, `tap`, `some`, `every`, `filter`, `remove`*

 ### Async Iteration
-Every iteration method supports both async iterables and async iterator functions.
+Every iteration method also supports both async iterables and async iterator functions.
 You don't need to do anything special, just use them like normal:
 ```js
 import { map } from '@danmasta/lo';